andrew-weida/ocp4-homelab/README.md

 =====================
 Introduction
 ------------
-I use these playbooks to install [**OpenShift Container Platform 4.x**](https://docs.openshift.com/container-platform/4.16/installing/installing_bare_metal/preparing-to-install-on-bare-metal.html); where instead of using bare metal nodes I use virtual machines on Intel based hosts, and simulate Redifish BMC using sushy-tools.
+I use these playbooks to install [**OpenShift Container Platform 4.x**](https://docs.openshift.com/container-platform/4.16/installing/installing_bare_metal/preparing-to-install-on-bare-metal.html); where instead of using bare metal nodes I use KVM virtual machines on Intel based hosts, and simulate Redifish BMC using sushy-tools.

 **Warning:** This project / repository / playbooks should be used **only for testing** OpenShift Container Platform 4.x and **NOT** for production environment.